tinafletcher/tinafletcher.github.io/_posts/2021-7-9-Virtual-watch-parties.md

 Finally, it's just more engaging to learn with a group of people that you know.
 I know from personal experience that if I'm watching a video on my own, I'm far more likely to multi-task or get distracted than if I'm watching that same video in a group (and potentially discussing the content in real time... more on that below).

 #### It's a good way to have fun as a group
-Oddly enough, virtual watch parties are actually pretty good as a team building activity.
-I've used this as a pandemic-friendly replacement for "going out for lunch" when we want to celebrate something as a team.
+Watching a movie is a pretty standard group social activity, usually among friends or family.
+In my experience, group movie watching (either in-person or virtual) is actually pretty good as a team building activity, too.
+I've used the virtual version as a pandemic-friendly replacement for "going out for lunch" when we want to celebrate something as a team.
 Instead of sitting in a restaurant, we watch a movie while we eat lunch, and having that to focus on is a great way to remove the awkwardness of watching each other eat over video conference.
 In this case, we choose something that's just for fun - just a regular movie that we can access via a streaming service.

 ## Why virtual watch parties can be more effective than doing them in person